 Abstracts should be no more than 150 words.
 Please include a brief bio-data statement (maximum 50 words) with your abstract on a separate sheet as well as contact information, including name, title, institutional affiliation and address for correspondence, if different, and e-mail address.

-Send the abstract of your proposed paper electronically as an e-mail attachment in Microsoft Word format to:
+Send the abstract of your proposed paper electronically as an e-mail attachment in Microsoft Word format to: usa_sut@utcc.ac.th or jumping100@hotmail.com or jariya_nua@utcc.ac.th

 Electronic abstracts will be acknowledged within 2 weeks of your submission.
 If you do not receive an acknowledgement within that time, please send it again.
 It is the responsibility of all those sending an abstract electronically to ensure that the submission is virus-free.
 Alternatively, mail your abstract (with disk copy in MS Word) to: